 Families feel pressure to choose between two options

-Too often families feel there is an either-or choice that just doesn’t work all the time.
-They feel they either need to have one parent take primary responsibility for child care while the other works full-time, or they need to hire someone else to provide the care while both parents work full time.
+They feel they either need to have one parent take primary responsibility for child care while the other takes primary responsibility for earning an income, or they need to hire someone else to provide full time care while they both work “9 to 5” (or more) during the work week.

-There is another option.
+There is another option

-- Make conscious and informed choices to meet the changing needs of family and their goals for both work and life
+~ Make conscious and informed choices to meet the changing needs of family and their goals for both work and life

 Questions About Shared Care